 Wanaka native Jade Gray flew to China in 1997, along with 200 head of Black Angus cattle to manage a farm in the remote Chinese city of Tieling.
 Since then, he founded a chain of gyms before diving into the fast evolving Chinese food and beverage scene.

-His café/bar Lush, located in the center of Beijing’s university district, has won the award for Best Student Hangout 12 years running, and led to the creation of his second F&B venture, Sugar Shack Pizza.
+His café/bar Lush, located in the center of Beijing’s university district, has won the award for Best Student Hangout year on year, and led to the creation of his second F&B venture, Sugar Shack Pizza.

 Auckland-born John O’Loghlen first came to China in 2005 with Goldman Sachs as part of the the China Netcom IPO team before a stint as Asia Development Manager for gobal pizza giant Dominos.